Romford Man Hit with £258k Confiscation Over Fake ID Scam

-Dmytro Mykhailytskyi, a 44-year-old Ukrainian national residing on Albert Road, Romford, has been issued a confiscation order amounting to £258,448.23 as a result of his involvement in supplying false identity documents for illegal migrants.
-This ruling follows an investigation carried out by the National Crime Agency (NCA).
+Dmytro Mykhailytskyi, 44, who lives on Albert Road, Romford, has been slapped with a massive £258,448.23 confiscation order.
+The Ukrainian national was caught supplying false identity documents to illegal migrants, an investigation by the National Crime Agency (NCA) revealed.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.